Pace I-90 Express: 600: Rosemont - Schaumburg Express

 Exclusivity operates nonstop between Rosemont Transportation Center and Northwest Transportation Center in Schaumburg.
 This was a peak-only route before the introduction of the I-90 Express service.

 603: Elgin Transportation Center - Rosemont Express

 Operates between Rosemont Transportation Center and Elgin Transportation Center, stopping at Barrington Road and IL 25.

 605: I-90/Randall Rd.
 Station - Rosemont Express

 Same route as 603 until IL 25 where it splits and continues on I-90 to Randall Road Station.

 607: I-90/Randall Rd.
 Station - Schaumburg Express

 Operates between Randall Road and Northwest Transportation Center stopping at IL 25 and Barrington Road.

-The 603 and the 605 combined provide more frequent service at IL 25 and Barrington Road.

-Other Pace routes, such as 610 and 606, also use I-90.